sz-flvd/zadanie_rekrutacyjne/README.md

 * Logger - takes informations (for debug purposses etc.) from each task and stores them in file.

 Other features include:
-* catching SIGTERM to exit safely.
+* catching SIGTERM to exit safely
-.